-- Are sensory specific concepts, if there are such, accessible to conscious reflection or perceptual learning as to make them immediately usable for recognition tasks by other senses?
+- Are sensory-specific concepts, if there are such, accessible to conscious reflection or perceptual learning as to make them immediately usable for recognition tasks by other senses?

 - Is our sensory knowledge of the external world indirect?

-The first two of these questions represents a central consideration for answering Molyneux’s question with a “no.” On the traditional view, which is much less prominent today (see Macpherson 2011), sensory experience is the principle basis for individuating both the senses and concepts.
+The first two of these questions represent a central consideration for answering Molyneux’s question with a “no.” In the traditional view, which is much less prominent today (see Macpherson 2011), sensory experience is the principal basis for individuating both the senses and concepts.
 Berkeley (1709), for instance, held to the strongest form of sensory individuation: the senses are metaphysically distinct, some being portals to spatial dimensions (touch) and others non-spatial (vision).
 In consequence, he infamously defended a metaphysical individuation or heterogeneity between concepts acquired from different senses.
 A concept of a seen line and a touched line do not together constitute a longer perceived line, existing on distinct axes of existence.

 Molyneux himself stressed the issue of perceptual learning, replying that the felt corner of a cube would not at first appear to the eye in the same way as the seen corner of the cube.
 Time and experience are the means for acquiring knowledge of the associations between seen and felt properties of shape.
 Locke agreed to Molyneux’s negative reply, but based on his own reasoning on perceptual learning within the sense of sight alone, claiming that sight initially produces primitive sensations later altered by practice; the first appearance of a sphere is as a “circle variously colored” but is judged after time and experience to be a sphere singularly colored.
-Those considering Locke’s reply have observed that this description of first sight is pure conjecture, Locke himself never having access to his own memory of first sight.
+Those considering Locke’s reply have observed that this description of first sight is pure conjecture, as Locke had no access to his own memory of first sight.
 Others have argued that were two-dimensional shapes presented to the once-blind, Locke would have replied to Molyneux’s question in the affirmative.
-But, Locke’s example may express the idea that, like Berkeley, the primitive visual sensations of a sphere are non-spatial altogether, and thus a two-dimensional shape would not help the once-blind identify the shapes.
+But, Locke’s example may (like Berkeley) express the idea that the primitive visual sensations of a sphere are non-spatial altogether, and thus a two-dimensional shape would not help the once-blind identify the shapes.

 The question of first sight and perceptual learning, however, has become an empirical issue of late.
 Current research on neural plasticity, or how adept our brains are at changing in response to novel information, informs Shaun Gallagher’s negative reply.
-He considers the numerous reports of subjects who fail to recognize shapes after their cataracts are removed, attributing their recognitional inability to the significant deterioration of their visual cortex.
-Gallager’s reply is based on a degenerative case of perceptual learning within the visual sense; with disuse the faculty of vision ‘unlearns’ its ability to see.
-By way of contrast, Marjolein Degenaar argued from this same set of data that cataract surgeries show Molyneux’s Question not to be testable, resulting in her response that there is “no answer” to Molyneux’s Question.
-She follows La Mettrie who contests the applicability of the cataract operations to Molyneux’s Question because of the physiological distress involved, but asserts in addition that no other experimental paradigm will better emulate Molyneux’s Question.
+He considers the numerous reports of subjects who fail to recognize shapes after their cataracts are removed, and attributes their recognitional inability to the significant deterioration of their visual cortex.
+Gallager’s reply is based on a degenerative case of perceptual learning within the visual sense; with disuse the faculty of vision “unlearns” its ability to see.
+By way of contrast, Marjolein Degenaar argues from this same set of data that cataract surgeries show Molyneux’s question not to be testable; she concludes that there is “no answer” to Molyneux’s question.
+She follows Julien Offray de La Mettrie who contests the applicability of the cataract operations to Molyneux’s question because of the physiological distress involved, but Degenaar adds that no other experimental paradigm will better suited to testing Molyneux’s question.

 Perceptual learning, however, is ineffective if sensory formats are thought to be completely distinct.
 Berkeley’s argument for the heterogeneity of the senses was based on observations that vision is a non-spatial sense: retinal images are inverted, double images can be generated from two eyes, and distance is inaccessible to sight.
-Sight depends on correlations with the tactile so that the body can use sight to interact with spatial features of objects.
+Sight depends on correlations with touch so that the body can use sight to interact with spatial features of objects.
 (Followers of this thought, such as Comte de Buffon, misread these ideas as entailing that infants and the once-blind initially see the world as inverted, doubled, and without distance.
-Because of this, the basis of Buffon’s own negative reply falls to the “psychologist’s fallacy:” that we actually see our retinal images, images known only by an anatomy lesson.)
+Because of this, the basis of Buffon’s own negative reply falls to the “psychologist’s fallacy” that we actually see our retinal images, images known only by an anatomy lesson.)